 Can Shoes Cause Bunions?
 Whatever your genetic predisposition, many doctors believe that the type of shoes you wear is the most important factor in determining the overall health of your feet.

 It’s very likely you are a woman if you are reading this, because women suffer ten times more from bunions than men do.
 Can you imagine why?
 Shoes, ladies…it’s the shoes!

 Shoes that are too tight but that we can’t resist wearing anyway because they go so perfectly with a favorite outfit, or shoes our feet were just not designed to fit into…such as high heels….are the main reason for the development of bunions and other foot problems.
 It would be really great if we could change our perception and attitudes about what is makes an attractive shoes, but personally I’m not holding my breath on this score.

 The fact is you may have inherited the type of abnormal bone structure in your feet that makes bunions more likely than not, but you could go your whole life without even knowing it or without any kind of foot problem at all.
 But, if you frequently cram your feet into tight shoes, you are likely to know it soon enough, because those tight shoes are like an open invitation for these unsightly, painful bumps to develop.

 If your job requires that you stand for long periods of time, then you may be a greater risk.
 By the same token, dancers and athletes are particularly vulnerable.
 Actually, dancers and athletes are vulnerable to all kinds of foot disorders, and need to be constantly alert to onset of any such problems.
 As with any health issue, the sooner it is noticed and addressed, the better.

-To recap, bunions are an indication of abnormal bone formation around the big toe joint.
+To recap, hallux valgus is an indication of abnormal bone formation around the big toe joint.
 You may be born with the type of bone structure which will predispose you to developing bunions.
 If so, excessive pressure on your feet over time, most often from shoes that are too tight, aggravates this condition.